navenduraisamy/we-select/README.md

 ## Build

-Run `ng build we` to build the project.
+Run `ng build we-select` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing